 Petroleum lubricants have excellent load-carrying abilities and are naturally good against corrosion, but are useable only at moderate temperature ranges (-25º to 250 ºF).
 Greases of this type would be recommended for use at moderate temperatures, light to heavy loads and moderate to high speeds.

 Super-Refined Petroleum Lubricants

-While these lubricants are usable at higher temperatures than petroleum oils (-65 º to 350 ºF), they still exhibit the same excellent load carrying capacity.
-This further refinement eliminates unwanted properties, leaving only the desired chemicals chains.
-Additives are introduced to increase the oxidation resistance, etc.
+While these lubricants are usable at higher temperatures than petroleum oils (-65 º to 350 ºF), they still exhibit the same excellent load-carrying capacity.
+This further refinement eliminates unwanted properties, leaving only the desired chemical chains.
+Additives are introduced to increase oxidation resistance, etc.

 Perfluorinated Polyether (PFPE)

 Oils and greases of this type have found wide use where stability at extremely high temperatures and/or chemical inertness is required.
 This specialty lubricant has excellent load carrying capabilities but its inertness makes it less compatible with additives, and less corrosion resistance.

 Grease packing to approximately one quarter to one-third of a ball bearing’s free volume is one of the most common methods of lubrication.
 Volumes can be controlled to a fraction of a percent for precision applications by special lubricators.
 In some instances, customers have requested that bearings be lubricated 100% full of grease.
 Excessive grease, however, is as detrimental to a bearing as insufficient grease.
 It causes shearing, heat buildup, unnecessarily high torque, and deterioration through constant churning which can ultimately result in bearing failure.
 Centrifuging an oil-lubricated bearing removes excess oil and leaves only a very thin film on all surfaces.
 This method is used on very low torque bearings and can be specified by the customer for critical applications.